-- Using Mobile Technology to Improve Care for Teens with Depression (NIMH Research Highlight)
+- Using Mobile Technology to Improve Care for Teens With Depression (NIMH Research Highlight)

-- Using Technology to Help Predict Binge and Purge Episodes in People with Eating Disorders (NIMH Research Highlight)
+- Using Technology to Help Predict Binge and Purge Episodes in People With Eating Disorders (NIMH Research Highlight)

 - What You Need to Know Before Choosing Online Therapy (American Psychological Association)

-Last Reviewed: April 2021
+Last Reviewed: June 2023